Booster2ooo/stm32f103c8-usb-rotary-knob/README.md

 The VCP interface should allow the user to program the key combination that are sent when the rotary is pressed, released, turned clockwiser or counter-clockwise.

 ## [ ] Save/load config to/from flash/eeprom
-Once the rotary is programmed, the flash memory should be written for the configuration to be persistant when the device in unpluged/pluged again.
+Once the rotary is programmed, the flash memory should be written for the configuration to be persistant when the device is unpluged/pluged again.

 # Links
 Here are a few link to projects and articles that helped me during the process (aside from ST manuals):